monsoonmaelstrom/book2/book2.md

 Alex rolls again, and this time I make sure four of his dice show one.
 Because I can.

-I rest my hands on my chin and smile as glares at me in frustration.
+I rest my chin on my hands and smile as he glares at me in frustration.
 Then I scoop the dice up.
 I don’t expect Alex to try the same thing twice in a row, but for good measure, I throw a shield up around myself before I roll.
 I feel magic batting at the shield, but nothing gets through.
 It’s five sixes again.

 “Sixty-zero in my favor,” I tell him.
 “Your turn.”

-“Davy, we need more shots,” Alex says, biding his time.
+“Davy, we need more shots,” Alex calls out, biding his time.
 When Davy appears, Alex grabs his arm, pulls him down and whispers something in his ear.

 Davy nods and hands us both a glass which we immediately down.

 “Still waiting, Alex.”

 He nods and shakes the dice in his hand before throwing them.
 I go to flip them, but there’s a shield around Alex, which I take and another around the dice, which I also dismantle, but a second too slow.